Luna Vachon: Early career (1985–1992)

 Gertrude started her professional career wrestling for Moolah's all-women's Professional wrestling school in Columbia, South Carolina.
 She then moved to Florida and, competing under the ring name Angelle Vachon, became a member of a four-woman wrestling troupe led by Mad Maxine.

 In 1985, she debuted in Florida Championship Wrestling, as a young, soft-spoken reporter named Trudy Herd, who was giving Kendall Windham an award.
 A melee ensued and she was slapped twice by Kevin Sullivan.
 The angle had her driven mad by Sullivan's treatment and she ended up joining Sullivan's Army of Darkness stable under the new ring name, Luna Vachon.
 As part of her gimmick, she shaved one half of her head, which was the first step to her trademark Mohawk hairstyle, covered her face in bodypaint, and continuously sneered.
 Looking back, Vachon expressed her uneasiness about some elements of this angle.

 During her time in Florida, Luna teamed up with The Lock as the Daughters of Darkness, a part of Sullivan's Army.
 The duo also provided back-up vocals for the thrash metal band Nasty Savage.
 In early 1987, Luna and Lock appeared in the Continental Wrestling Association.
 During the next three years, Luna also traveled to Japan, where her father Butcher Vachon acted as her manager, as well as Puerto Rico.

-She also wrestled in David McLane's Powerful Women of Wrestling (POWW) and, during POWW's alliance with the American Wrestling Association (AWA), participated in the latter's only pay-per-view event, SuperClash III in December 1988, competing in a Battle royal.
+She also wrestled in David McLane's Powerful Women of Wrestling (POWW).
+During POWW's alliance with the American Wrestling Association (AWA), she participated in their only pay-per-view event, SuperClash III in December 1988, competing in a Battle royal.

 In the early nineties she took over management of The Blackhearts, a masked tag team coming out of Stu Hart's Stampede Wrestling.
 The team consisted of Tom Nash — a childhood friend of Luna and her then-husband — and David Heath, her future husband, under the names "Apocalypse" and "Destruction", respectively.
 Luna worked with them in Joel Goodhart's Tri-State Wrestling, in Herb Abrams' Universal Wrestling Federation, and finally Giant Baba's All-Japan, where the team split up.
 Luna also worked at Wild Women of Wrestling, as a competitor, commentator, and booker.